-I couldn't pull the dryer duct all the way out of the floor.
+I couldn't pull the dryer duct out of the floor.
 It was connected somehow underneath the mobile.
-I reached in and didn't get much higher than my wrist before I was pulling out lint.
-I was used to lint being soft fuzzy stuff that, while kind of gross, could almost pass for one of those sweaters I used to wear in the 1990s.
-This wasn't the same kind of lint.
+I reached in and didn't get much deeper than my wrist before I was pulling out lint.
+I was used to lint being soft fuzzy stuff that, while being kind of gross, could almost pass for one of those sweaters I used to wear in the 1990s.
+The stuff I was pulling out wasn't the same kind of lint.
 It was hard and solid.
 It was compact and heavy.
 It was wrong.

 Out of the Fire

-After being paranoid all night wondering if the warm lint I couldn't pull out of the clogged duct would start a fire, I got up early to begin the recommended cleaning I'd read up on.
+After being paranoid all night wondering if the warm lint I couldn't pull out of the clogged duct would start a fire, I got up early to begin the recommended cleaning I'd researched.
 As my laundry room is far too small to actually work in, I muscled my dryer out onto the even smaller back deck.
 The steps allowed me to sit semi-comfortably while cleaning.

 The outside of the dryer was covered in a very fine layer of lint.
 I could see that the hole where the duct connects was dirty.
 I knew that I would have to remove the back cover in order to access the important parts of the dryer.